curatorio/widgets/README.md

        autoPlay:true,    // carousel will auto rotate
-       autoLoad:true,    // carusel will auto load new when it reaches the end of the current page of posts minWidth:250,     // the minimum width of the post, used when calculating responsive post width infinite:true     // if the last post is reached should it rotate back to the start }
+       autoLoad:true,    // carusel will auto load new when it reaches the end of the current page of posts minWidth:250,     // the minimum width of the post, used when calculating responsive post width infinite:false    // if the last post is reached should it rotate back to the start }
 });
 ```